oliverbenee/hotciv/backlog.md

 * [OK] 36.44: Develop a CompositionTool.
 Gradle target: comp
     * [OK] ActionTool
     * [OK] UnitMoveTool
+        * [] KNOWN BUG: Moving a unit again on the map makes it stay there.
+The bug corrects itself by clicking anywhere.
     * [OK] SetFocusTool
     * [OK] EndOfTurnTool
-* [OK] Develop a complete GUI based SemiCiv for system testing: Combine your developed SemiCiv variant from the previous mandatory sprints with the solutions to exercises 37+38 (Domain to GUI coupling) and 39 to 44 (GUI to domain coupling).
+* [OK?]
+Develop a complete GUI based SemiCiv for system testing: Combine your developed SemiCiv variant from the previous mandatory sprints with the solutions to exercises 37+38 (Domain to GUI coupling) and 39 to 44 (GUI to domain coupling).
 Gradle target: semi